abhinavk07/aws-ecs-fargate-demo/README.md

 ## Resource Groups module

-The [resource-groups](terraform/modules/resource-groups) defines a dedicated resource group for each tag key I use in all AWS resources that support tagging.
+The [resource-groups](terraform/modules/resource-groups) module defines a dedicated resource group for each tag key I use in all AWS resources that support tagging.
 The tag keys are:

 - Name: <prefix>-<env>-<name-of-the-resource>, e.g. "aws-ecs-demo-dev-vpc" (Not used in resource groups, of course)
 - Env: <env>, e.g. "dev"